-9803.11 Violation of College Rules and Regulations: Violation of college rules and regulations, including those concerning student organizations, the use of college facilities, or the time, place, and manner of public expression or distribution of materials.
+9803.11 Violation of College Rules and Regulations: Violation of college rules and

-9803.12 Dishonesty: Dishonesty, such as cheating or knowingly furnishing false information to colleges.
+Regulations: Violation of college rules and regulations, including those concerning student organizations, the use of college facilities, or the time, place, and manner of public expression or distribution of materials.

-- 9803.13 Unauthorized Entry: Unauthorized entry to or use of the college facilities. - 9803.14 College Documents: Forgery, alteration, or misuse of college documents, records, or identification. - 9803.15 Disruption of Classes or College Activities: Obstruction or disruption of classes, administration, disciplinary procedures, or authorized college activities.
+- 9803.12 Dishonesty: Dishonesty, such as cheating or knowingly furnishing false information to colleges. - 9803.13 Unauthorized Entry: Unauthorized entry to or use of the college facilities. - 9803.14 College Documents: Forgery, alteration, or misuse of college documents, records, or identification. - 9803.15 Disruption of Classes or College Activities: Obstruction or disruption of classes, administration, disciplinary procedures, or authorized college activities.

-9803.16 Theft of or Damage to Property:
+$9803.16\ The ft$ of or Damage to Property: